-Review of the Album "Enemy of the Music Business" one of the Best Albums of the Year 2000
+Review of the Album "Enemy of the Music Business" by British Death Metal Band Napalm Death

-What is the Main Message of this First Awesome Song?
+What is the Main Message of this First Awesome Song Called Taste the Poison?

 This song ends very quickly before most fans would have the time to absorb and adjust to its heavy sound with excellent bass guitar work by Shane Embury.
 The message of the song is that abstinence is the best policy and anyone that tries to go after someone in a more than disagreeable fashion because of their differing political views will ultimately pay the price for their mistakes.
 The song could be thought of as trying to address the political disharmony in various countries of the world.

-This Album Brings Attention to the Flaws of World Politics
+This Album Enemy of the Music Business Brings Attention to the Flaws of World Politics

 The second reason why this album is one of the best of the year 2000 and especially beyond is because the album brings attention to the dysfunction in the US Congress without actually mentioning about it.
 The album also brings attention to the flaws of the conservative ideology.
 The song Constitutional Hell is a song that addresses what typically happens in the political arena as decisions are made and there is usually a kind of power struggle as one political party tries to prove that they can outsmart and outwork the other.
 The song tries to point out that there is a constitutional crisis when politicians yell and etiquette tries to take the place of integrity.